ybeillevert/pymano-mle/README.md

 ## How to test it ?
 First, there are some useful commands in the <b>commands.txt</b> file from <b>deploy</b> folder.<br/>
 Then, there are 3 ways to test it.
 You can:
-- Use the commands in the commands.txt file to run the web and api project locally
-    - Useful for developing new features and debugging the code
-- Use the docker-compose file from the deploy folder.
-    - Useful to see if container are working well together and to run tests
-    - You'll have to change IPVM with the IP of the device that runs the projects.
 - Use the pymano-mle-... yml files to deploy the project on Kubernetes.
 If you need some guidances there are some commands to run in the commands.txt file.
-    - Useful to deploy the whole project
     - You'll have to change :
         - IPVM with the IP of the device that runs the projects in the deployment file
         - IPINGRESS with the IP of the ingress
+        - Path/To/Certificate/File.pem with the path of the cerificate used for SSH
+- Use the docker-compose file from the deploy folder.
+    - Easiest method to test the project regardless of the deployment
+    - You'll have to change IPVM with the IP of the device that runs the projects.
+- Use the commands in the commands.txt file to run the web and api project locally
+    - Useful for developing new features and debugging the code

 There are 3 users :
 - admin (password: admin)